EMI license in Cyprus

 What is an Electronic Money Institution?

-• Distribute electronic money for monetary value,
+• Issue electronic money for monetary value;

-• Electronic money should be distributed,
+• Electronic money shall be issued;

-• Incorporate electronic money into circulation,
+• Place electronic money in circulation;

-• E-money products to sell or resell,
+• E-money products to sell or resell;

-• Whenever they are not acting as payers to distribute electronic money to a person holding electronic money or purporting to hold it,
+• At any time when they are not acting as payers to distribute electronic money to an electronic money holder or a person purporting to hold the money;

 What is an Electronic Money Institution License?